inttter/iinter.me/content/forza-horizon-3.md

 I ended up just giving up and opened my Xbox for the first time in months, to redownload the game ([shockingly, only 46GB](https://www.google.com/search?q=fh3+install+size+xbox&source=lmns&bih=752&biw=772&client=opera-gx&hs=lfP&hl=en&sa=X&ved=2ahUKEwjvou2u2-eEAxXPbKQEHUb1CkcQ0pQJKAB6BAgBEAI)).
 This is the reason I hate the delisting of games.

-# Conclusion
+### Conclusion

 This game gave me **so** much nostalgia, and it is, ultimately, one of my top 3 games of all time.
 Feel free to disagree, but that's just my opinion.
-If you ever get a chance to play this game, you should.

 While the game is delisted, it had a big impact on my personality by sparking an interest in me for racing games and cars that I still have to this day.